-Checking to see if the NV is being rate limited may occur at any part of the command execution.
-This means that the TPM may return TPM\RC\NV\RATE before it has validated all of the parameters of the command.
-As a consequence, when the command is retried when the TPM is not rate limiting, it may fail due to incorrect parameters.
+NOTE 1 Checking to see whether the NV is being rate limited is allowed to occur at any part of the command execution.
+This means that the TPM is permitted to return TPM\RC\NV\RATE before it has validated all of the parameters of the command.
+As a consequence, when the command is retried when the TPM is not rate limiting, it can fail due to incorrect parameters.